-Information provided to the contractor in Appendicies other than Appendix D will be unclassified,

-For Official Use Only (FOUO) and/or Controlled Unclassified Information (CUI).
+Information provided to the contractor in this Task Order will be unclassified, For Official Use Only (FOUO), and/or Controlled Unclassified Information (CUI).
 The contractor is not required or expected to have a Facility Clearance and contractor personnel supporting this effort are not required to possess Personnel Clearance Levels.
 All contractor personnel requiring access to U.S. Government FOUO/CUI shall possess a completed background investigation (minimum of a T-1/NACI) for this Public Trust Position.